CiscoDevIoT/gateway-python-grovepi/README.md

 This code is based on [gateway-python-SDK](https://wwwin-github.cisco.com/DevIoT/gateway-python-sdk).
 You need to install SDK before using this repo.
 The way to install SDK will be explained in the instruction part.

+You can also refer to the learning labs about DevIoT in [Cisco DevNet](https://developer.cisco.com/), Cisco's developer program.
+Sign up now and enjoy various free contents.
+The learning lab for connecting Raspberry Pi to DevIoT is [here](https://developer.cisco.com/learning/lab/rp-deviot/step/1)

 ### Prerequisite
 #### Hardware
 * [Raspberry-Pi](https://www.raspberrypi.org/)